wbreeze/wind_and_water/_posts/2019-08-06-impl_davenport.md

 title: Implementing Davenport
 date: 2019-08-06
 categories: software socelect
+excerpt: By now, having read the previous post, you have an idea what excites me about Kemeny orders and Davenport's algorithm.
+  What I felt was missing was a good implementation.
 ---

 This is the fourth in a series of posts about the development of